To create your computing account, you’ll need your university ID number, which was included in your letter of admission.

 Meningitis—Meningococcal ACWY administered on or after the age of 16

 Let us know if you need special accommodations to help you perform at your best.
-Register with the Office of Disability Services for Students (DSS) as soon as you’ve been accepted at IU Bloomington.
+Register with Accessible Educational Services (AES) as soon as you’ve been accepted at IU Bloomington.

-Contact DSS at your earliest convenience.
+Contact AES at your earliest convenience.
 They’ll meet with you during New Student Orientation to ensure that services will be in place when the academic year starts.

-Here are our policies for deferring your acceptance:
+Here are our policies for deferring your application or acceptance: